Wake Up to Wogan

-Wake Up to Wogan (WUTW) was the incarnation of The Radio 2 Breakfast Show that aired each weekday morning from 4 January 1993 to 18 December 2009.
+Wake Up to Wogan (WUTW) is the incarnation of The Radio 2 Breakfast Show that aired each weekday morning from 4 January 1993 to 18 December 2009.
 It was the most-listened-to radio show in the United Kingdom, and the flagship breakfast programme broadcast on BBC Radio 2.
 The show was presented by Terry Wogan, who had previously presented the breakfast show between 1972 and 1984, but the title Wake Up to Wogan was only added at the start of his second tenure in 1993.
 Wogan replaced Brian Hayes, who had hosted the breakfast show during 1992.

 On 7 September 2009, Wogan confirmed to his listeners that he would be leaving the show at the end of the year, with Chris Evans taking over the breakfast show from 11 January 2010.
 The final show was broadcast on 18 December 2009.
 Regular stand-in presenter Johnnie Walker became interim host of the breakfast show for the three-week period between Wogan's departure and Evans' arrival.

 The show

-Wogan originally took over the airwaves from Sarah Kennedy after the news at 7.00 am, but from 17 January 1994 until the end of the show's run, this was changed to 7.30 am (following the news headlines).
-He always finished with a hand-over to Ken Bruce at 9.30 am.
+Wogan originally took over the airwaves from Sarah Kennedy after the news at 7am, but from 17 January 1994 until the end of the show's run, this was changed to 7:30am (following the news headlines).
+He always finished with a hand-over to Ken Bruce at 9:30am.
 WUTW was a music-based programme that included listeners' views and comments which were often light-hearted and whimsical.
 Traffic bulletins interrupted the programme at half-hour intervals and had until February 2007 been presented by that morning's newsreader.
 Similar to other programmes during the day the traffic bulletins are now delivered by a travel announcer.

 The 1993-2009 incarnation of the programme had far more of an "ensemble" feel to it than Wogan's first spell on breakfast.
 During the first spell, Wogan primarily read out letters from listeners, read the travel bulletins himself, made humorous observations about TV programmes and newspaper articles and featured segments such as "Fight the Flab" and the daily racing tip "Wogan's Winner".
 There was a formal divide between the newsreader and Wogan, and interaction between them was rare.
 When the show returned in 1993, on-air interaction between Wogan and members of the production team became far more widespread, and from around the late 1990s, emails became the most prominent method by which listeners would contact the show.